RyanChiu/Rhizomes242/README.md

-this project came from NinjasChatClub, but the version of core cakephp is upgraded to 2.4.2.
+this project came from TheRhizomes/potato.
-# CrushedPotato
+# SweetSuperStash